 Moreover, you should ensure that you are using a truly responsive theme to give a faster loading of your blog on mobile and tablets.

-If you are looking for a recommendation for a fast loading WordPress theme then, I recommend Astra theme, which is the best WordPress theme out there.
+If you are looking for a recommendation for a fast-loading WordPress theme then, I recommend the Astra theme, which is the best WordPress theme out there.

 6. Pick the server location closest to your idle audience: